tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: NOT_ISSUE
 - DifferentFrom: bdqffdq:POTENTIAL_ISSUE
 - Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue where no potential problems were detected.
 - Comments: This is similar to, but has different semantics to, bdqffdq:COMPLIANT for a bdqffdq:Validation.
 COMPLIANT means that the data were evaluated as having quality according to some Criterion.
-NOT_ISSUE means that no issue with data quality was found under some criterion for identifying the absence of quality.
+NOT_ISSUE means that no Issue with data quality was found under some Criterion for identifying the absence of quality.
 - View in: [term-list](../list/bdqffdq/index.md#NOT_ISSUE)

 ********************